grtakaha/CASA/README.md

 **Usage**:
 ```
-usage: clustal_to_svg.py [-h] [-i INFILE] [-o OUT_DIRECTORY] [-c CODES]
-                         [-n NUMS] [-u UNIPROT_FORMAT] [-a ANNOTATIONS]
+usage: clustal_to_svg.py [-h] [-i INFILE] [-o OUT_DIRECTORY] [-c CODES] [-n NUMS] [-u UNIPROT_FORMAT] [-a ANNOTATIONS]
                          [-f FEATURES]

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -i INFILE, --infile INFILE
   -o OUT_DIRECTORY, --out_directory OUT_DIRECTORY
                         Full path of output directory.
   -c CODES, --codes CODES
-                        When set to TRUE, includes Clustal identity codes at
-                        the bottom of each block.
+                        When set to TRUE, includes Clustal identity codes at the bottom of each block.
-  -n NUMS, --nums NUMS  When set to TRUE, includes total residue numbers at
-                        the end of each line.
+  -n NUMS, --nums NUMS  When set to TRUE, includes total residue numbers at the end of each line.
   -u UNIPROT_FORMAT, --uniprot_format UNIPROT_FORMAT
-                        When set to TRUE, truncates all accessions as if they
+                        When set to TRUE, truncates all accessions as if they were UniProt entries.
+Ex.
-                        were UniProt entries.
-Ex. sp|P00784|PAPA1_CARPA ->
+                        sp|P00784|PAPA1_CARPA -> PAPA1_CARPA
-                        PAPA1_CARPA
   -a ANNOTATIONS, --annotations ANNOTATIONS
-                        If an annotation file is provided, it will be used to
-                        annotate the resulting SVG files.
+                        If an annotation file is provided, it will be used to annotate the resulting SVG files.
   -f FEATURES, --features FEATURES
-                        A comma-separated list of feature:color pairs to
-                        include in SVGs.
-Case sensitive.
-If features include
+                        A comma-separated list of feature:color pairs to include in SVGs.Case sensitive.
+If features
-                        spaces, the list must be enclosed in quotes.
-If no
-                        features should be included, use: -f None The
+                        include spaces, the list must be enclosed in quotes.If no features should be included, use: -f
-                        following example is default behavior.
-Ex. -f "Active
+                        NoneThe following example is default behavior.
+Ex. -f "Active site:#0000ff,Disulfide
-                        site:#0000ff,Disulfide
                         bond:#e27441,Propeptide:#9e00f2,Signal:#2b7441"
 ```